40 Years of Experimentation, Innovation, and Art at MIT

 Autumn Knight — M _ _ _ ER

-Artist and performer Autumn Knight, featured in Performing Conditions: Artistic Labor and Dependency as Form, presents M _ _ _ ER, a nonlinear, immersive performance combining improvisation with sculpture, sound, and light navigating the tangled relationships we form with people, objects, and the spaces we inhabit.
-Through a balance of humor, tension, and what she describes as “controlled chaos,” Knight illuminates the relational structures at play in both performance and daily life.
+Artist and performer Autumn Knight, featured in Performing Conditions: Artistic Labor and Dependency as Form, presents M _ _ _ ER, a nonlinear, immersive performance combining improvisation with sculpture, sound, and light.
+Through a balance of humor, tension, and what she describes as "controlled chaos," Knight navigates the tangled relationships we form with people, objects, and the spaces we inhabit in both performance and daily life.

 Dark room with a crowd of people highlighted against the dark background in pink light sitting and watching a woman holding a microphone in the middle of the space.
 There are gold metallic balloons floating to the left of the central figure.